Sanatan Sardar: Death

 Veteran tribal leader and three-term MLA from Potka reserve seat, Sanatan Sardar died on Thursday, 10 October 2013 after prolonged illness.

-The 78-year-old Sardar, breathed his last at his ancestral house in Roladih village in Potka block of the district.
+The 78-year-old Sardar died at his ancestral house in Roladih village in Potka block of the district.
 Sardar was suffering from heart disease and fluctuating blood sugar levels, and was admitted to RIMS for treatment.
 The politicians across party-line expressed condolence on the demise of the veteran leader.

 "Sanatanji was a down to earth person.
 I pray to God to give strength to his family to overcome this grief," said district Congress president, Ravinder Jha following his return from the last rites of the departed leader.

 Political fraternity of the city has expressed deep sorrow over his demise.
 When contacted senior Congress leader SRA Rizwi Chabban said, his death is a huge loss to people of the State.

 His last journey was taken out from his residence in Potka in which several party leaders and well wishers participated.